It appears the whole damn world has gone off the deep end.

 We’re lashing out in every direction looking for someone to blame—and by golly, if we humans are good at one thing, we’re fucking gifted at finding someone to blame.

-So yay for the internet, and yay for us humans becoming jaded and awake as hell, and yay for having access to everything all over the world, all at once.
-I guess.
+So yay for the internet, and yay for us humans becoming jaded and awake as hell—or trying to, at least—and yay for having access to everything all over the world, all at once.

 I’m just getting the feeling we’re all (well, a lot of us, anyway) realizing we can no longer blindly believe the stories/news/history we’ve been told after all.